yilingchung/Towards_KN_CN_Generation/README.md

 #### 2.1.
 Query extraction

-We use [Keyphrase Digger](https://github.com/dhfbk/KD) to extract keyphrases queries for both hate speech and counter narratives in CONAN.
+We use [Keyphrase Digger](https://github.com/dhfbk/KD) to extract keyphrase queries for both hate speech and counter narratives in CONAN.

 * 1. create a txt file for each HS and CN in CONAN, run [create_text_file.py](https://github.com/yilingchung/Towards_KN_CN_Generation/blob/main/KN_retriever/create_text_file.py)
 * 2. Make sure that the resulting files from i. are stored under ```KD/KD-Runner/target``` in your keyphrase Digger reporsitory after compiling